 - for post-term births, labour was spontaneous in 35.02% of women and induced in 59.8% of women and 5.1% of women had no labour.

-While the aetiology of post-term birth is not well elucidated, risk factors such as obesity, nulliparity and maternal age greater than 30 years have been associated with an increased risk of post-term birth (Arrowsmith et al 2011; Caughey et al 2009; Heslehurst et al 2017; Roos et al 2010).
+While the aetiology of post-term birth is not well elucidated Mandruzzato et al 2010, risk factors such as obesity, nulliparity and maternal age greater than 30 years have been associated with an increased risk of post-term birth (Arrowsmith et al 2011; Caughey et al 2009; Heslehurst et al 2017; Roos et al 2010).
 Placental senescence may play a role in the pathophysiology of post-term birth (Mandruzzato et al 2010), and genetic/epigenetic factors have also been implicated (Schierding et al 2014).

 62.1.2 Risks associated with prolonged pregnancy

-In a study from the Norwegian Birth Registry OR 3.1; 95%CI 2.5 to 4.0 for non-small-for-gestational-age post-term infants vs OR 4.9, 95%CI 3.8 to 6.4 in small-for-gestational-age post-term infants) ., the perinatal death rate was 0.018% at day 287 (41 weeks) and 0.51% at day 302+ (>43 weeks).
+In a study from the Norwegian Birth Registry Heimstad et al 2008, the perinatal death rate was 0.018% at day 287 (41 weeks) and 0.51% at day 302+ (>43 weeks).
 These findings are important in that, even in a setting where early booking allows accurate assessment of gestational age and antenatal services are accessible for most women, post-term pregnancy constitutes a high-risk situation, especially for the baby.
-In another Norwegian study of nearly two million births from 1967 to 2006, the risk of post-term infant death was strongly associated with fetal growth restriction (
+In another Norwegian study of nearly two million births from 1967 to 2006, the risk of post-term infant death was strongly associated with fetal growth restriction (OR 3.1; 95%CI 2.5 to 4.0 for non-small-for-gestational-age post-term infants vs OR 4.9, 95%CI 3.8 to 6.4 in small-for-gestational-age post-term infants) Morken et al 2014.